What Is Sports Medicine? Understanding Its Role, Benefits & Importance in Health & Athletics

 Sports medicine consists of various treatment and provider types aimed at improving athletic performance and treating sports related injuries.
 Oftentimes, sports medicine is not inclusive of orthopedics, or surgery.
 While orthopedics also focuses on musculoskeletal intervention, it is commonly inclusive of surgical intervention.
 Many times, sports related injuries are non-surgical and involve therapeutic, rehabilitative and pain management focused care.

-What are the benefits of sports medicine?
+What are the Benefits of Sports Medicine?

 As sports medicine focuses on whole health-related to activity, the main benefit is encompassing care.
 No matter the issue a sport or exercise causes, a sports medicine team can help with prevention, repair, rehabilitation, and recovery.
 The wide application allows for the doctor and team to care for every aspect of a problem.